Pro tip: This simulator is best experienced on desktop for the full hands-on experience.

 Nothing selected

-Click on any service or database cluster in the map to view details
+Click on any service or database cluster in the map

 What You Just Learned (Even If You Didn't Realize It)